 Both the base and Premium Crosstrek trims can be paired with a six-speed manual, which offers far more engagement than Subaru’s CVT.
 The Outback dropped the stick shift for the U.S. market when the fifth generation model debuted in 2015.

-The Crosstrek will soon offer the Outback’s engine.
+The Crosstrek now offers the Outback’s engine.

 The Crosstrek is still (relatively) spacious.